bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 Its assumed that simple values (basic strings, numbers, arrays of basic strings, and basic objects) are cacheable; even if you have a mutator, they will be locally cached by the branch to reduce calls to the mutators that are destined to return the same value.

 put another way, every mutator in a given branch that returns a simple serializable value will only be called once.
 Its value will be saved and returned on subsequent calls to `.value` in all circumstances.
-If for some reason you _want_ to always generate a value then pass `{...uncacheable: true}` as a constructor params.
+If for some reason you _want_ to always generate a value then pass `{...dontCache: true}` as a constructor params.
 When present, no effort will be made to cache a mutator response and mutators will _always be called_ any time a value is referenced.